kgisl/pythonFDP/notes/cs3003-unit4.md

 **aliases** Multiple variables that contain references to the same object.
   - aliasing - nicknames - multiple names for the same object
-	- Rajesh is the name of a boy; 'Ramki' might be the name used by his close relatives; "Bondaaaa" might be the name used by his close friends; 'Ramki' and "Bondaaa" are aliases (nicknames) for Rajesh
+	- Rajesh is the name of a boy; 'Ramki' might be the name used by his close relatives; "Bondaaaa" might be the name used by his close friends; 'Ramki' and "Bondaaa" are **aliases** (nicknames) for Rajesh
-- Cloning -> making *identical* copies of each other.
-Cloning a goat using stem cells is about duplicating what is already available

 **clone** To create a new object that has the same value as an existing object.
 Copying a reference to an object creates an alias but doesn’t clone the object.
+  - Cloning a goat using stem cells is about duplicating what is already available

 **delimiter** A character or string used to indicate where a string should be split.